Accurate Lung Nodules Segmentation with Detailed Representation Transfer and Soft Mask Supervision: METHODOLOGY

-\item \textbf{Trimap Generation with inconsistent annotations of different doctors:} In LIDC dataset, each lesion contains inconsistent binary mask annotations of four doctors.
-We set the intersection of these masks labeled by multiple doctors as the foreground lesion area.
-Then, we set the complement of the union of these labeled masks to the non-lesion area, and other areas are uncertainty area. \\ \item \textbf{Trimap Generation with binary masks:} Using morphology operation process the binary mask according to its area size.The foreground area is obtained through the erosion operation, the non-lesion area is obtained through the dilation, and the uncertainty area is in the middle. \end{itemize}
+First, we initialize these different priors into trimaps composed of lesion region, background region, and the uncertain region as shown in Fig.~\ref{fig:mask}~(b).
+Specifically, we design the following three strategies for the trimap initialization:

-\textbf{(2)Soft Mask Generation:} In general, the matting algorithm is initialized with the image foreground and background regions from the trimap, and produces segmentation using iterative energy minimization.
-Our practice validates that the closed-form-matting algorithm is suitable for CT images of lung nodules with complex boundaries and burrs.
-The images processed by the algorithm have better visual effects.
-After a slight selection and iteration, we select 1500 CT images to build our soft mask dataset of lung nodules (LNSM).
+\textbf{(1) Trimap Generation with the normal binary mask:} We use morphological operations to process the binary mask.
+Specifically, The lesion region is obtained by the erosion operation, while the non-lesion background region is obtained by the dilation operation, and the uncertain region is in the middle.

-Actually, after obtaining the soft mask, it can be converted into a binary mask by setting an appropriate threshold.
-As the matting improves the accuracy compared to the method only using grabcut~\cite{Cai:2018:aws}, our method only needs half the number of iterations to get the same quality of masks with 20 ms per image (for 256 $\times$ 256 image: trimap 5ms, matting 15ms).
+\textbf{(2) Trimap Generation with the binary mask of different doctors:} In order to improve the quality and reliability of labeling, some datasets are repeatedly labeled by different doctors.
+In LIDC dataset~\cite{lidc}, the mask for each lung nodule is marked by four different doctors, as shown in Fig.~\ref{fig:introduction}~(b).
+We set the intersection of these different masks labeled by doctors as the lesion region, while we set the complement of the union of these masks to the background region, and other pixels belong to the uncertain region.
+Formally it can be expressed as: